9h03n1x/AD_project/README.md

   - ego: describing a simple motion modell
   - testing: containing the testplanner and the testcases
   - logger: a logger utility for better debugging purposes

+So far only one testcase is implemented, the testcase for the A* Algo, currently there is still a bug with the heuristic function

+To run the testcase, just clone the repo and run the main.py